 One of the ways you can do this is by spending several minutes focusing on the exact opposite of what you have been fearing.
 Whatever the fear has you focusing on, change the focus to the exact opposite.

-You don’t need to fight fear or get stressed about it; this is counter-productive.
+You don’t need to fight fear or get stressed about it; this is counterproductive.
 Just observe it carefully to see what it might be suggesting to you, and then simply focus on the opposite.

 If you are fearing losing your job, focus on being competent, doing a good job, and being respected and rewarded accordingly.
 If you are fearing losing your money, focus on being successful financially, making smart decisions, and living an abundant life.

-3. Worry is always about the future, locate yourself in the present
+3. Worry is always about the future; locate yourself in the present

 Recognize that the essential component of worry is always future orientation.
 When you worry, you invariably focus on something that might happen but hasn’t happened yet.
 Knowing this takes away much of its power.

 Another excellent technique to help is to “Locate Yourself.”
 What you do here is just put yourself in the present.
 Ask yourself, “In this moment what is happening?”
-Are you being evicted and on the street or are you looking in the fridge for something to drink?
+Are you being evicted and on the street, or are you looking in the fridge for something to drink?
 Recognize that nothing terrible is happening in that moment.

 A friend, who at a difficult time in her life had a propensity to worry, and she used this technique.
-What she did was put up post it notes all around her house with the word “LOCATE.”
-Anytime she found herself going off she would look up and see a post it note that said, “LOCATE.”
+What she did was put up Post-it notes all around her house with the word “LOCATE.”
+Anytime she found herself going off, she would look up and see a Post-it note that said, “LOCATE.”
 It worked!

-4. Recognize the cost
+4. Recognize the cost of fear

 Worry causes stress, which in turn affects our health and our decision-making process.
 You don’t make good decisions when you’re worried.